EconomyLens.com

 Related

-But divides within the Fed have grown even as policymakers voted to slash rates twice in recent months to boost the weakening employment market.
+Officials opened their second day of deliberations at 9:00 am (1400 GMT), with their decision to be unveiled later Wednesday.
 “We look for at least two dissents in favor of no action and one in favor of a larger cut,” said Michael Feroli, chief US economist at JP Morgan.
 “There are almost equally compelling reasons to cut and to hold,” he added in a recent note.
+The Fed’s rate-setting committee consists of 12 voting members — including seven members of the board of governors, the New York Fed president and a rotation of reserve bank presidents — who take a majority vote in deciding the path of rates.

-The Fed pursues maximum employment and stable prices as it decides the path of interest rates, although the goals can sometimes be in conflict.
+Powell noted in October that inflation separate from President Donald Trump’s tariffs is not too far from officials’ two-percent target.
+But goods costs have risen on Trump’s sweeping levies, and some officials are concerned that higher prices could become persistent.
+The Fed pursues maximum employment and stable prices, although these goals can sometimes be in conflict.
 Lower rates typically stimulate the economy while higher levels hold back activity and tamp down inflation.

 Feroli of JP Morgan observed that most Fed governors appear to favor lowering rates, while most reserve bank presidents seem inclined to keeping them unchanged.
-But New York Fed President John Williams’ remarks that there was room for another cut in the near-term tilts the balance.
+But New York Fed President John Williams’s remarks that there was room for another cut in the near term tilts the balance.
 “We believe he was speaking for the rest of the leadership,” Feroli said, referring to Powell and Vice Chair Philip Jefferson.
 “This should weigh the votes firmly toward a cut.”
-Meanwhile, Fed Governor Stephen Miran, who is on leave from his role heading the White House Council of Economic Advisers, is expected to push for a larger rate cut.
+Meanwhile, Fed Governor Stephen Miran, who is on leave from his role heading the White House Council of Economic Advisers, is expected to push for a larger cut.

 © 2024 AFP